 Renewable energy products and rebates

 Projects like Alice Water Smart encourages everyone - from customers and businesses through all levels of government as well as Power and Water - to be 'greener' day to day.
 These projects are changing the way we do business so we can offer you sustainable services well into the future.

-Saving electricity and water isn't just good for the environment, it's also good for your pocket - the less you use, the less you pay.
-There are plenty of ways you can save around your home, whether it's shortening your showers or installing a solar hot water heater.
-These pages have all the information you need to get started.
+Saving water isn't just good for the environment, it's also good for your pocket - the less you use, the less you pay.
+There are plenty of ways you can save around your home and these pages have all the information you need to get started.

 There are a number of programs to help you identify how to make your home more environmentally friendly and rebates to make it more cost-effective.
 We have also listed a range of assistance and rebates available to help you be more environmentally friendly.